 Some platforms then decide to change their license to a less open one (4).
 This can have negative consequences for the users.
 If the company decides that the images under their new overwritten licenses can no longer be used for specific purposes, then you have to follow these new rules.
 This could mean stopping your current marketing campaigns if the company decides you cannot use the photos, having to pay somehow, either a membership or per downloaded image.

 But hey!
 They are not as clear as they can be when it comes to notifying these changes.

 They can change the terms of their license from one day to another without you noticing.
 And you can get a fine if you don’t respect the new policy.

 Nevertheless, there is something that might interest you.
 The license CC0 can’t be changed, which means that what was once CC0 will always be CC0.
 There’s some relief…

 The problem comes when a user has to identify which images are CC0 – and therefore cost-free – and which are not.
 This can be tricky because, as we mentioned before, images from the Internet don’t always have to show the Copyright icon for them to be protected by it.
 Of course, every change should be mentioned, once again, in the “terms and conditions” section.
 But don’t expect the website to make a big announcement about their license change.
 Otherwise, where is the business for them?

 In case you might be wondering:

 Yes, there is an exception that might stop you from having legal issues in the future.
-Although a court would be the final responsible of deciding, there are four factors that will determine the outcome.
+Although a court would have the final responsibility for deciding, there are four factors that will determine the outcome.
 These are:

-- The effect that this use has in the potential market of the copyrighted work.
+- The effect that this use has on the potential market of the copyrighted work.

 - The nature of the picture from the Internet.